 Welcome to the World of Bilberry Woods!

-From the Lake you can follow the River and walk on a well trodden path towards the Village Shop run by Hartwig the Hedgehog.
-Past the Shop is the Village Hall which stands hugging an ancient Oak Tree where Ollie the Owl lives.
+From the Lake, you can follow the River and walk on a well-trodden path past the Higgins Brook (the Old Pine Tree Crossing) which takes you to the other side of the River or you can carry on towards the Village Shop run by Hartwig the Hedgehog.
+Past the Shop is the Village Hall which stands to hug an ancient Oak Tree where Ollie the Owl lives.
 He looks after the Village Hall, like making sure that the wood burner is on before any Village meeting or party, but more often than not he forgets to do so.

-Amongst the pines you might see Ernest the Brown Bear who is a very contemplative bear, yet not a very talkative one and sometimes he seems to be living in his own world where the reality and myths blend together and where legends are only history forgotten.
+Amongst the pines, you might see Ernest the Brown Bear who is a very contemplative bear, yet not a very talkative one and sometimes he seems to be living in his own world where the reality and myths blend together and where legends are the only history forgotten.

 You might also see some of the Onni the Polar Bear’s family members and you are most likely to see the sky full of magical Northern Lights that sweep across the indigo sky at night, creating most magnificent displays of colour.

 Bilberry Woods inhabitants love their woods and everything and anything that lives in there.

 Sometimes they argue and most certainly gossip, but whenever there is a great need they always pull together, and after all, they all just love a simple life with plenty of food and drink and good company.